 For beds prioritized for Chronically Homeless individuals and families, the head of household must have a qualifying disability and meet all of the criteria required as defined in 24 CFR 578.3.
 Once meeting the Category 1 or Category 4 and disability requirements, households are then prioritized as indicated below.

 B. PRIORITIZATION

-Lee County's Coordinated Entry system identifies and prioritizes service needs as follows:
+Lee County's Coordinated Entry system identifies and prioritizes service needs in accordance with Section V: Prioritization, above.